sjustesen/ScriFlow/README.md

 # ScriFlow
-A web-based workflow system for Scribus
+A web-based workflow system for Scribus*

 This project is an attempt to make a workflow system, allowing multiple persons to work simultaneously on a Scribus project.
-Not affiliated with the main Scribus project

 ## Project Outline
 The project consists of two parts, a React-powered clientside app being the frontend GUI, and a lightweight server written in Go.
 The server will act as "middleware" maintaining connections for authenticated project users while providing realtime updates via the WebSocket protocol